Caen's Lair

 There was an assortment of postcards and photos pinned to the fridge, almost painfully clichΓ©.
 His and Silicia's fridge at home served as a canvas for his aunt to show off her novelty magnet collection, but neither of them had ever gotten a postcard, let alone felt like looking at their own stupidly grinning faces every time they wanted a snack.

 Just as it always had, a curtain in the back of the kitchen hid a nook with the basement door and assorted cleaning supplies.
-It had been an awful place to hide because of all of the dust, but he could recall Alec wedging himself behind the vaccum there once anyway.
+It had been an awful place to hide because of all of the dust, but he could recall Alec wedging himself behind the vacuum there once anyway.
 It had taken the seeker an eternity to find him that day, because none of them even wanted to touch the curtain.
-There had been a cobweb in his hair when he'd finally emerged, and his mother had scolded him badly for getting his shirt dirty later, but he'd held that victory over their heads for weeks.
+There had been a cobweb in his hair when he'd finally emerged, and his mother had scolded him badly for getting his shirt dirty.
+Despite that, he'd held that victory over their heads for weeks.

 The living room looked much like he remembered it, although the tv had been updated to a flat screen and the sagging brown couches looked even saggier and browner.
 The bathroom, too, had barely changed at all, and the upstairs hallway especially looked like it had been pulled straight out of his memory.
 The most significant difference was that he was now viewing it all from a higher angle.